micrometer-metrics/micrometer-docs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 To check changes to this repository locally use `./gradlew yarnStart` (or `yarn start`) for development mode.
+If there was a server running before, we will first shut it down.
+To stop the server you can run `./gradlew yarnStop`.

 To run the build use `./gradlew build` (or `yarn build`).
 Note that you need to run `yarn` or `yarn install` first to install all the dependencies defined in `package.json`.
 To do that you can run `./gradlew installFrontend`